Frankpark/Toddler-Inspired-Reward-Transition/README.md

 # Toddler👶-Inspired-Reward-Transition

-Guiding Like a Toddler: From Sparse to Dense Rewards Transition in Goal-Oriented Reinforcement Learning
+From Sparse to Dense: Toddler-inspired Reward Transition in Goal-Oriented Reinforcement Learning